 See in Glossary

-|Signing Team ID||Set this property with your Apple Developer Team ID.
-You can find this on the Apple Developer website under Account > Membership.
-This sets the Team ID for the generated Xcode project, allowing developers to use the Build and Run functionality.
-An Apple Developer Team ID must be set here for automatic signing of your app.
-For more information, see Creating Your Team Provisioning Profile.|
+|Enter your Apple Developer Team ID.
+You can find this on the Apple Developer website under Xcode Help.
+This sets the Team ID for the generated Xcode project, allowing developers to use Build and Run functionality.
+You must enter an Apple Developer Team ID for automatic signing of your app.

-|Automatically Sign||Enable this to allow Xcode to automatically sign your build.
+|Enable this option to instruct Xcode to automatically sign your build.

 Scripting BackendA framework that powers scripting in Unity.
 Unity supports three different scripting backends depending on target platform: Mono, .NET and IL2CPP.
 Universal Windows Platform, however, supports only two: .NET and IL2CPP.
 More info

 See in Glossary